SeanYeatts/SolidWrap/info/API Reference.rst

 ``Model`` ( class )
 -------------------
-A container that hold Filepath, IModelDoc2, and IEdmFile5 information. [#f1]_
+A container that holds Filepath, IModelDoc2, and IEdmFile5 information. [#f1]_

 Attributes
 ``````````